EndemansetNEW/MHA-Discord-Theme-Repo/README.md

 3. Enable it in the client

 #### For Vencord
 Step 1a.
-Do the same as BetterDiscord
+Do the same as BetterDiscord or
-; Step 1b :
+Step 1b :
 1. Go to **Settings → Themes** (in Vencord tab)
 2. Click **Online Themes**
 3. Paste this URL: https://raw.githubusercontent.com/EndemansetNEW/MHA-Discord-Theme-Repo/main/core.css